Zeenobit/bevy_kindly/README.md

 In summary, it allows the user to define, construct, and query entities of different kinds.
 Each kind of entity is defined with an expected set of components, and a specialized command queue which may be extended with commands for specific kinds of entities.

+### ⚠️ Warning
+This crate has been deprecated in favor of the more simplified and up-to-date version [Moonshine Kind](https://github.com/Zeenobit/moonshine_kind).

 This means that instead of writing this... 😵‍💫
 ```rust
 #[derive(Component)]